Days can become shorter when you use an abbreviation!

 Here’s a worksheet on the common conjunction “or.”

 Your student will create sentences with this fun preposition game!

 Your young writer will expand simple sentences into compound sentences in this worksheet.

-Your student will identify the simple and compound sentences in this worksheet.
+Your student will practice writing declarative sentences in this worksheet.